nostalgebraist/nostalgebraist-autoresponder/docs/overview.md

 ### The ML models

-This doc is mostly about the bot as a web app -- i.e., about the code that runs on the main machine -- and about the machine learning aspect of the project.
+This doc is mostly about the bot as a web app -- i.e., about the code that runs on the main machine -- and not about the machine learning aspect of the project.
 The details of how I trained these models are not in scope here.
 That said, I'll give a brief description of each one and the code supporting it.

 #### The generator